jrp317/2048-cbhs/README.md

+Play the Casco Bay High School version of this game at http://jrp317.github.io/2048-cbhs

 All of the credit for the base code, creation, and idea goes to https://github.com/gabrielecirulli/2048.
 I (Josie Pierce) changed the images, colors, and text to make a fun version of it.
 Below is the liscensing stuff and screenshots for the original game.

 # 2048